 While fixed price job milestones shouldn’t usually stretch beyond infinity or doesn’t involve countless revisions, the hourly jobs often lead to contradictions with clients.
 Quantifying your effort and productive output within a (billed) time-frame could lead to contradictions with customers.

-Unlike mathematics, a creative work lacks specific acceptance criteria.
+Unlike mathematics, creative work lacks specific acceptance criteria.

 A mathematical equation always yields a specific result and hence defines a well-defined acceptance criterion.